 3. Town /City Authorities, who use URGED for:

-The URGED platform will be built on top of existing system and service architecture but with new and crucial additional development to support the URGED services:
+The URGED platform is built on top of existing system and service architecture but with new and crucial additional development to support the URGED services:

-The URGED system will make use of the following three components, of which there are no potential alternatives:
+The URGED system makes use of the following three components, of which there are no potential alternatives: